 Another nut is machined inside the nut:

 I started making cubes and balls, says Ivan, 10 years ago on a manual machine.
-It really was hard work, it took about 2 hours of work to the brink of a cube.
-The cube has 6 faces, the total processing time was about 12 hours.
-With a polyhedron in a ball is still more difficult - there are already 12 faces at the dodecahedron, and 20 - at the icosahedron.
+It really was hard work.
+It took about 2 hours of work to the brink of a cube.
+The cube has 6 faces; the total processing time was about 12 hours.
+A polyhedron in a ball is still more difficult - there are already 12 faces at the dodecahedron and 20 - at the icosahedron.
 Working a couple of hours a day in the garage in the evenings, it took up to a week of work for dodecahedrons in a ball.
 Mistake due to fatigue, for example, led to marriage.
 And it all started over again!

 The ball blank is fixed in a special chuck of the machine with manual control.